shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 * [Create your first app](#create-your-first-app)
 * [Create your first APK (Android Install Package)](#getting-graded)

-> Note: Flutter supports development for Android, iOS, Linux, macOS, Windows, Google Fuchsia, and the web; however, I will only be requiring Android and web results in this class (iOS development requires having an Apple computer).
+> Note: I will only be requiring Android and web results in this class.
+Flutter supports development for Android, iOS, Linux, macOS, Windows, Google Fuchsia, and the web, so while we will not focus on developing iPhone apps in this class (since iOS development requires macOS), it should be relatively simple to create an iOS app from your existing Flutter app if you choose to do so in the future.

 For this first assignment you are getting grade on if you succeed in turning in an Android APK that launches and successfully displays "CINS467 Hello World".
 This assignment is mostly to make sure you have the build environment setup and can successfully create and export an Android App for grading/install onto phones/devices.